DavidWSnow/DWS-BookTemp/README.md

     a.
 Setting up the environment on Mac or Windows PC.
     b.
-Starting a book project and producing a PDF file for viewing and printing on US letter (8.5″ x 11″) paper, a MOBI file for Kindle and an EPUB 3 for viewing.
+Starting a book project and producing a PDF file for viewing and printing on US letter (8.5″ x 11″) paper, and an EPUB 3 for viewing and submitting to Amazon.
     c.
 Creating both the JPEG cover for an eBook and a PDF file for the front cover, back cover and spine of a paperback book.
     d.
 Final post processing for paperback printing.
     e.
-Producing MOBI file (Amazon Kindle) and an EPUB 3 file for viewing and submitting to book distributors.
+Producing an EPUB 3 file for viewing and submitting to book distributors.

 3. A LibreOffice Calc Worksheet to calculate the dimensions for a paperback cover.
 (DWS-Book-Calc.ods).